AUSTIN, Texas — Downtown Austin has a new addition on the corner of 14th and Lavaca streets.

-The building is 13 stories and the top two floors are where the offices for the iconic festival will be.
-The rest of the office floors will be leased out to different companies.
+The building is 13 stories and the top two floors are where the offices for the iconic conference are located.
+The rest of the office floors will be leased out to different companies, including WeWork, Butler Snow and Parthenon Capital.

-There are multiple firms involved with designing the center, including Pei Cobb Freed & Partners.
+There were multiple firms involved with designing the center, including lead architects at Pei Cobb Freed & Partners.
 The legendary architect, I.M.
 Pei, who is widely known for designing the Louvre's Pyramid in Paris, founded and led the firm for years.
-He passed away Thursday at the age of 102.
+He passed away in May at the age of 102.
+The SXSW Center is the only structure in Austin created by the world-renowned firm.

 The exterior design of the center is unique, as it makes a large curve.